romainl/Apprentice/README.md

     :colorscheme apprentice

-If you like what you see and want to make Apprentice your default colorscheme, add this line to your `~/.vimrc`:
+If you like what you see and want to make Apprentice your default colorscheme, add this line to your `~/.vimrc`, preferably near the end:

     colorscheme apprentice